johannest/loadtestdriver/README.md

-loadtestdriver
+LoadTestDriver
 ==============

-WebDriver for recording a Gatling load test, from a TestBench test
+WebDriver for recording a Gatling load test, from an existing TestBench test.
+Probably the easiest way to quickly record a scalability/load test for a Vaadin web application

 Workflow